cod1r/screenpew/README.md

 2. We then use xcb_get_geometry, and xcb_get_geometry_reply to get the width and height information of the screen(s)/display(s).

 3. A fullscreen 'screenpew' window is opened (using EWMH (Extended Window Manager Hints).
-We set the _NET_WM_STATE atom to have the value of _NET_WM_STATE_FULLSCREEN which is an XCB_ATOM_INTEGER type.
+We set the _NET_WM_STATE atom to have the value of _NET_WM_STATE_FULLSCREEN which is an XCB_ATOM_ATOM type.
 The type matters heavily when using xcb_change_property (I don't know why it doesn't work with XCB_ATOM_ANY)), with the root screen(s)/displays(s) image data on it, and the user can click and drag to specify what area of the captured root image data they want to be outputted.

 - Once we have the image data we need, we use libpng's simplified api to produce a png file.